 Marriage is a contract.
 All contracts imply potential conflicts of interest.
 Men cheat on their wives (1).
-Women deceive their husbands - more often than is generally appreciated.
-Perhaps a tenth of the children in a marriage are conceived extramaritally (according to genetic tests 2), although some estimates are as low as 1-4 percent.
+Women deceive their husbands — more often than is generally appreciated.
+Perhaps a tenth of the children in a marriage is conceived extramaritally (according to genetic tests 2), although some estimates are as low as 1-4 percent.

 Such evidence is shocking to our notions of monogamous marriage.
 The trust of husbands is often cruelly misplaced.
 Still, women have a great deal to gain by mating with an extra-pair partner (i.e., lover) who provides them with better genes for their offspring.
 From that natural-science perspective, cheating is predictable.

-Among socially monogamous barn swallows, about a quarter of the offspring result from extra-pair trysts, for instance.
+Among socially monogamous barn swallows, about a quarter of the offspring results from extra-pair trysts, for instance.
 The sexiest males, those having the longest tails, are preferred as extra-pair partners.
 Women are also more swayed by physical attractiveness in choosing a lover than they are in selecting a husband.
 A cheating wife shops for good genes for her love children.

 If cheating provides such obvious genetic benefits, why don't females do it all the time?
 Evidently, marriage contracts would break down if paternity confidence got too low and children would miss out on paternal support and protection.
 Most of the offspring are sired by resident males for monogamous birds, as well as for human husbands.
 This implies that female cheating is somehow kept in check.